fachrizahidaya/cashier_app/README.md

 # Cashier App

+Cashier app that allows Admin can register cashier to make a transaction.
 This is monorepo contain frontend project using ReactJS and backend project using ExpressJS.

 ## Available Scripts